What Is a Karmic Soulmate—and Can Karmic Relationships Last?

 "I used [it] as an excuse to act the way I did in our relationship," said Rosie, 28, of Los Angeles.
 "I didn't know how to deal with the hurt that I was trying to bury and it didn't show on the surface until my karmic soulmate came into my life.
 We fell in love fast and got deep faster, and it didn't take very long for things that I'd packaged up into a neat, little box to get messily unpackaged in our relationship."

-Is the pain worth the gain?
+Is the pain of a karmic experience worth the gain?

 A year after their breakup, Rosie said her karmic soulmate is no longer in her life, but they do root for each other from afar.
 Today, Rosie said she is feeling like her best self.